Ebad-S/Movies-API/README.md

 4. Place your SSL certificates in the appropriate directory and update the paths in `app.js`

-## Start the Server in different ways:
+## Start the Server in different ways

 - `npm run dev` to start the server in **Development** mode with hot reloading
 - `npm start` to start the server in **Production** mode